Skip to main content

 Telemedicine codes are identified by a star in front of the CPT code in the American Medical Association's CPT book or the Academy’s CPT: Complete Pocket Ophthalmic Reference.
 Here is a link to Center of Medicare & Medicaid Services (CMS) list of telehealth services that include Eye visit codes.

-For calendar year 2023, CMS made several services that are temporarily available as telehealth services for the public health emergency (PHE), available through 2023 on a Category III basis.
-This extension will allow CMS to collect usage data in support of possible inclusion as permanent additions to the Medicare telehealth services list.
+CMS made several services temporarily available as telehealth services for the public health emergency (PHE) on a provisional basis.
+This extension allowed CMS to collect usage data in support of possible inclusion as permanent additions to the Medicare telehealth services list.

 The appropriate level of E/M codes will be determined by either medical decision making (MDM) or physician time on the date of the encounter.
 Additional resources for E/M MDM can be found on aao.org/em.